 “Mayonnaise is a food best made at home and almost never made at home.
 This has robbed us of something that is both healthy and an absolute joy to eat with gusto.”
 Tamar Adler

 I love this 60-second mayonnaise made with a stick blender.
+A regular blender works great for this recipe, too.
 I use light olive oil, which gives the mayo a nice, light texture and taste.
 The raw garlic and lemon juice brighten it up, too.
 Let’s call it Summer Mayonnaise ~ so bright and sunny in your mouth.

 This flavorful homemade mayo takes only 60 little seconds.
 It takes me less time to whip this up than it takes me to find that jar of half full mayo at the back of my fridge!
 Why wouldn’t you make this???